 - a) Banks may notify their Zonal/Regional Offices/ Branches as one unit under Rule 10(4) of the Official Language Rules, 1976 provided 80% staff members attached to that office have acquired the working knowledge of Hindi. - b) All banks should forward to the Central Office, DBOD, three copies, both in Hindi and English separately of the list of branches/offices which may be notified by the Government under Rule 10(4) of the OLR, 1976.
-However, the electronic copy should be sent in form of read only CD alongwith hard copies.
-Hindi version in the CD should be unicode-based. - c) Banks should specify their offices under Rule 8(4) and instruct the staff having proficiency in Hindi to do specified work in Hindi.
+However, the electronic copy should be sent in form of read only CD alongwith hard copies. - c) Banks should specify their offices under Rule 8(4) and instruct the staff having proficiency in Hindi to do specified work in Hindi.
 A letter to this effect has to be issued individually to such staff /officers by the appropriate authority.